Samsung/tizen-docs/docs/application/dotnet/guides/account/oauth.md

     The authorization code grant type is used to obtain both access tokens and refresh tokens.
 It is a redirection-based flow that requires the client to interact with the server and receive the incoming requests (through redirection) from the authorization server.

-    To request the authorization code, use the `AuthorizeAsync()` method of the [Tizen.Account.OAuth2.CodeGrantAuthorizer](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.OAuth2.CodeGrantAuthorizer.html) class:
+    To request the authorization code, use the `AuthorizeAsync()` method of the [Tizen.Account.OAuth2.CodeGrantAuthorizer](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.OAuth2.CodeGrantAuthorizer.html) class:

-    ```
+    ```csharp
     public static async Task AuthorizeAsync_CHECK_EXCEPTION()
     {
         /// Precondition